kollklienstuber/460/weeks/week_8/blog8.md

 Place a menu item on the shared layout to select one of three views: Artists, ArtWorks and Classifications.
 Each of these views should show all artists, works of art and classifications, respectively, that are in the database. i.e. they are each a list view.
 Also add a home page with some form of a welcome.

 TO do this I started by creating the home page.
-The home page was simple in the sense that all i did to it was remove the auto created code and just put in a few sentinces about art.
+The home page was simple in the sense that all i did to it was remove the auto created code and just put in a few sentences about art.

 Next I went and created the links in the shared layout. to do this I just changed the current links to the new links to pages that I created.